MonaCoBERT: Monotonic attention based ConvBERT for Knowledge Tracing: Result and Discussion

 To determine whether our model understood the relevance between concepts, we analyzed the monotonic attention weights of the last encoder layer after passing through the softmax function.
 The results are shown in Figure \ref{attnvis}-\textit{left}.
 We averaged the attention scores of the questions using the same concepts to obtain the relevance between concepts.
 We created a directed graph, as shown in Fig \ref{attnvis}-\textit{Center}, by selecting only those concepts with attention weights of higher than 0.1.

 According to the concept network shown in Figure \ref{attnvis}-\textit{center}, we can see that the model learns the relevance between skills.
-For example, as shown in Figure \ref{attnvis}-\textit{left}, the 15th skill (Finding Percents) and 112th concept (Circle Graph, Percent Of) assigned high attention weights to each other.
-Accordingly, the 144th concept (Table, Mean) was connected with some concepts essential to interpreting the tabular data, such as 123 (range), 126 (median), and 128 (mean).
+For example, as shown in Figure \ref{attnvis}-\textit{left}, the 7th concept (Absolute Value) was connected with some concepts of subtraction, such as 92 (Addition and Subtraction Fractions), 94 (Addition and Subtraction Positive Decimals), and 96 (Addition and Subtraction Integers).
+This means that you need to be good at subtraction to calculate the correct absolute value.
+Accordingly, the 117th concept (Probability of a Single Event) and 115th concept (Probability of Two Distinct Events) assigned high attention weights to each other, since concept 117 is a prerequisite for concept 115.
+121st concept (Counting Methods) is also connected with 115 and 117.
 However, the concept network shown in Figure \ref{attnvis} is not perfect because some concepts did not connect to each other despite their similarities.
 This result may be due to the monotonic attention decreasing the attention weight according to the time step.
 Nevertheless, observing the attention weights can help uncover new connections between previously inconceivable concepts.